 - Limit the use of links.
 Since this is your landing page, the last thing you want to do is distract people with links that lead them away from the page.
 If you need to explain something to the reader, then do it on the page.

 - No typos.
 One of the quickest ways you can break trust with your reader is with typos.
-Make sure spelling and grammar is correct on the page.
+Make sure spelling and grammar are correct on the page.
 Readers are looking for reasons to leave your page.
 Don’t give it to them.

 4 – Display Impressive Numbers